 There are a number of grant opportunities available to faculty through the Center for the Advancement of Teaching and Learning and the Academic Technology and Computing Committee.
-For additional internal and external funding opportunities, visit the Office of Sponsored Programs website.
+For additional internal and external funding opportunities, visit the university's Faculty Funding website.

-CATL's Teaching and Learning Grants program supports innovative teaching and learning projects.
+CATL's Teaching and Learning Grants supports innovative teaching and learning projects and projects investigating student learning.
 Grants typically range from $1,000 to $5,000, although smaller and larger proposals will be considered.
 Grants generally support start-up and one-time expenses (materials, stipends, and so on), and do not pay for ongoing operational costs.
 These grants do not fund a course release.

 We welcome applications from individual full-time teaching faculty and from teams at Elon (the team leader must be full-time teaching faculty).
 Applications are reviewed by a faculty committee each fall and spring semester.